-If for any reason, you still get an error, and you can’t solve it, then, make sure to contact your web hosting provider, for more details and information with their server settings.
+If for any reason, you still get an error, and you can’t solve it, then, make sure to contact your web hosting provider, for more details and information on their server settings.
 They will solve the issue, it happens sometimes that the server settings and add-ons cause this problem.
 Or simply, change to a premium and professional hosting like WP Engine that I recommend, and forget all the problems.

 An expert technician will manage your site and the server, and you can focus on your content, instead of wasting the time with settings and fixing settings.
 Best of all, they are the fastest WordPress hosting and nothing is better than a blazing fast loading time.
-It helps ranking better in Google and offering a better user experience.
+It helps ranking better in Google and offers a better user experience.